 - Preheat oven to 400°F

-- Add the tomatoes, shallot slices and garlic cloves to a baking sheet and drizzle with 2 tablespoons of olive oil.
+- Add the tomatoes, shallot slices and garlic cloves to a baking sheet and drizzle with olive oil.
 Transfer to the preheated oven and roast for 1 hour.

 - Place a heavy-bottomed saucepan over medium-high heat, add the roasted tomatoes, shallots, garlic, chicken broth, wine, thyme, rosemary, parsley and paprika.
 Bring to a boil, reduce to simmer and cook for 30 minutes.

 - Remove the soup from the heat and allow to cool slightly.
 Transfer the soup, in batches, to a blender or food processor and puree, being careful to not overfill the container.
 Pour the puree through a sieve back into the saucepan and stir in the cream and milk.
-Simmer for 10 minutes, season to taste with the salt and white pepper.
+Simmer for 10 minutes, do not allow to boil.
+Season to taste with the salt and white pepper.

 - Preheat the oven to 300°F